Getting Started with WPF Kanban (SfKanban)

 wpf-kanban-board-column-using-custom-model

-You can also set AutoGenerateColumns property to true in which you don’t need to define the columns as mentioned in the above example.
-This will create columns depending on the ColumnMappingPath property for all the distinct values in ItemsSource.
+You can also set the AutoGenerateColumns property to true, in which case you don’t need to define the columns as mentioned in the above example.
+This will create columns depending on the ColumnMappingPath property for all the distinct values in the ItemsSource.

 NOTE